Sylius/Sylius/docs/customization/grid.rst

     sylius.grid.admin_product # For the grid of products in admin

-To show you an example of a grid customization using events, we will remove a field from a grid using that method.
+To show you an example of a grid customization using events, we will modify fields from a grid using that method.
 Here are the steps, that you need to take:

-**1.** In order to remove fields from the product grid in **Sylius** you have to create a ``App\Grid\AdminProductsGridListener`` class.
+**1.** In order to modify fields from the product grid in **Sylius** you have to create a ``App\Grid\AdminProductsGridListener`` class.

 In the example below we are removing the ``image`` field and adding the ``code`` field to the ``sylius_admin_product`` grid.